 - The Meeting Owner designates a Note-Taker to start the meeting.

 - During the meeting, participants help the Note-Taker keep track of Action Items, Insights, and Decisions as they occur.

 - The Meeting Owner calls on the Note-Taker to read out loud what has been recorded just before adjourning.
 Upgrades are solicited, offered, and duly noted.

 - Before the “forgetting curve” kicks in (i.e., within 36-hours) the Note-Taker fills in this template to draft the Meeting Record and submits it to the Meeting Owner.

 - The Meeting Owner immediately reviews and upgrades the Meeting Record to reflect how they want what happened to be memorialized.

 - The Meeting Record is distributed, in draft, to all participants.

 - Each participant consults their notes and recollections and suggests upgrades to the Meeting Owner and Note Taker.
 Note: a best practice leadership move for participants to also keep a record of entries in each category as the meeting progresses.
 So doing facilitates their consolidation at the end of the meeting and makes it easy to check for accuracy upon receipt of the draft.

-The note-taker and Meeting Owner consolidate and reconcile any and all input to arrive at a final record that is distributed and filed for future reference.
+- The Note-Taker and Meeting Owner consolidate and reconcile any input to arrive at the Final Meeting Record.